TV anchor seeks urgent hearing in SC on plea against FIRs lodged for doctored Rahul Gandhi video | Law-Order

 - India

-A TV news anchor, facing several FIRs in some states for playing a doctored clip of Congress leader Rahul Gandhi, on Thursday again sought an urgent hearing from the Supreme Court on his plea seeking protection from coercive action for the alleged offence.

-A vacation bench headed by Justice Indira Banerjee, which on Wednesday had ordered listing of the plea for hearing on Thursday, said it was "awaiting an assignment from the CJI".
+(EDs: Adds details from petition) New Delhi, Jul 7 (PTI)The Supreme Court Thursday said the plea of a TV news anchor, facing FIRs in some states for playing a doctored clip of Congress leader Rahul Gandhi, seeking clubbing of the cases and protection from coercive action is likely to be listed on Friday, subject to clearance from the CJI.
+A vacation bench comprising Justices Indira Banerjee and J K Maheshwari, which on Wednesday had ordered listing of the plea of Rohit Ranjan for hearing on Thursday, said it was “awaiting an assignment from the CJI”.

-"It has not been assigned to us.
+''It has not been assigned to us.
 It is awaiting assignment by the chief justice.
-It may not be assigned to us," said the bench which also comprised justice J K Maheshwari.

-Senior advocate Siddharth Luthra, appearing for the news anchor, Rohit Ranjan, said the petition was directed to be listed for hearing today, but it has not figured in the list of business and urged that it be assigned to some bench on Friday.
+It may not be assigned to us,'' said the bench.
+Senior advocate Siddharth Luthra, appearing for the news anchor, said the petition was directed to be listed for hearing today, but it has not figured in the list of business and urged that it be assigned to some bench on Friday.

 ''Let us see.
 The case papers are with the CJI...List the matter tomorrow subject to clearance by the CJI,” the bench said.